CTET Syllabus 2026: Official Paper 1 & Paper 2 Syllabus PDF Download

 CTET Syllabus and Exam Pattern 2026

-To score well in the CTET 2026, scheduled for 6th September 2026, a structured preparation plan is essential.
-Mastering the CTET 2026 syllabus is the critical first step for every candidate.
-This comprehensive guide details the syllabus requirements for both Paper 1 and Paper 2 of the Central Teacher Eligibility Test.
+To score well in the CTET 2026, scheduled for 6th September 2026, a disciplined preparation strategy is vital.
+Aligning your study plan with the official CTET Syllabus 2026 is the foundational step toward success.
+This guide provides comprehensive coverage of the syllabus for both Papers 1 and 2 of the Central Teacher Eligibility Test (CTET).

 ParametersPaper 1Paper 2